Catch up on the most current updates from Rachel’s Health Story and see where she has landed since writing this in 2016.

 Miracles aren’t always what you expect.

 I am not healed.
 I never will be.
 I have good days and bad days.
-Every once in a while Addison’s Disease lands me in the hospital fighting for my life.
+Every once in a while, Addison’s Disease lands me in the hospital fighting for my life.
 I have come very close to dying a number of times over the past few years.
-I spend days and weeks at a time where I’m sick in bed and hardly able to function.
+I spend days and weeks at a time when I’m sick in bed and hardly able to function.
 It is hard.
 I suffer.
-I am disabled, for the rest of my life.
+I am disabled for the rest of my life.
 It is a hard pill to swallow.

 I think in the end we all have our Addison’s disease.